parveen-daffodil/au-privacy-policy/privacy_policy.md

 ## Introduction

 While providing the Services, Provider collects Personal Information about Individuals.
 This document describes how the Provider collects, stores, uses and discloses Personal Information.

-It uses the [lawpatch interpretation principles](lawpatch.org), a set of drafting conventions designed to make legal documents easier to understand.
+This document uses the [lawpatch interpretation principles](https://github.com/CodePact/au-privacy-policy/blob/master/privacy_policy.md), a set of drafting conventions designed to make legal documents easier to understand.

 ## Types of information collected